SAP-samples/teched2025-AI163/exercises/ex3/ex3.1/ex3.1.3/Exercise 3.1.3 - Create final Joule Skill.md

 <br><br> 2: Enter the name and Description
-<br> - Name: Create Shipment
+<br>-Name: Create Shipment
-<br> - Description: A skill to create shipment or update shipment with ONLY carrier name.During update only carrier is required.
+<br>- Description: A skill to create shipment or update shipment with ONLY carrier name.During update only carrier is required.
 <br> Click on ‘Create’ button
 > [!Note]
   > - The Identifier is autopoulated based on the Skill name